C0Assassin/rb4-to-rb2/README.md

 *  Oasis - Champagne Supernova
 *  Of Mice & Men - Taste of Regret
 *  Of Mice & Men - Would You Still Be There
+*  Of Monsters and Men - Mountain Sound
 *  Offspring, The - You're Gonna Go Far, Kid @
 *  Olivia Rodrigo - good 4 u %
 *  One Direction - Story of My Life